 On the basis of this analysis, we selected the materiality issues that were most important for the success of SABIC and for our stakeholders.
 Accordingly, we focused our resources and reporting efforts on these issues.
 Our approach and results for each material issue have, in previous reports, been placed according to the capital management (financial, natural, social, and human capitals) section most affected by that issue, while still recognizing that most materiality issues impact all aspects of value creation.
-Our 2015 Report was the first to be arranged according to our material issues rather than capital management, and we reported about the same priorities in 2017.
+Our 2015 Report was the first to be arranged according to our material issues rather than capital management, and we reported about the same priorities in 2018.
+We expect that the RY2019 format will be adjusted to report according to the 6 current materiality topics.

-SABIC's five most material sustainability issues are: 1) innovation and sustainability solutions; 2) resource and energy efficiency; 3) EHSS (environment, health, safety, and security) and product safety; 4) human capital development; and 5) supply chain.
+SABIC's five most material sustainability issues for RY2018 are:

+- 1) Innovation and sustainability solutions;

+- 2) Resource and energy efficiency;

+- 3) EHSS (environment, health, safety, and security) and product safety;

+- 4) Human capital development; and

+- 5) Supply chain.